-Total Number Void Void % 12/13 Lost Income (£M) Value of Void Assets (£M) 7886 1877 23.8 0.706 4.086
+Total Number Void Void % 2014/15 Lost Income (£M) Value of Void Assets (£M) 7728 1947 25.1 0.818 4.430

-- 2.17 Since 2011, the number of void garages has gone up substantially from 14% of stock to over 23%.
+- 2.17 Since 2014, the number of void garages has stabilised at circa 25%.
 This impacts income and the Council needs to improve its understanding of the causes so it can forecast the impact on future revenue and take action to arrest the trend. - 2.18 The large number of void garages presents an opportunity to consolidate voids in order to vacate garage sites, enabling the Council to secure new income of potentially several million pounds from redevelopment of surplus stock.
-This could help to offset the costs of maintaining the core garage stock in the medium term.
-If the Council was not to pursue this opportunity, the condition of the garages would deteriorate or the cost of maintenance would present a significant pressure on Council finances. - 2.19 The Council has already begun a process of consolidating garage voids to free up six pilot sites for small-scale housing development.
-It is undertaking further work to understand the scope for additional release of sites, disposal options, and the benefits this might deliver in housing development and income to the Council.
-More widely, the Council needs to
+This could help to offset the costs of maintaining the core garage stock in the medium term. - 2.19 Since September 2014 the Council has been actively pursuing a policy of garage disposals.
+The initial 97 sites have been reduced to an initial 19 sites that have been chosen for their suitability and potential receipt.
+This programme has led to the marketing of the first site in Adeyfield East and other will be marketed over the next eighteen months.
+Sale has been agreed for the first site subject to completion of the legal process.